xtendui/xtendui/src/gatsby/markdown/components/slider/option-js.md

 </div>

 [[notePrimary]]
 | Auto doesn't run if the slider is `display: none`.
+Start it manually when visible when using [slider events](/components/slider/api#trigger).

 <demo>
   <demovanilla src="vanilla/components/slider/auto">